william-ma/cybersecurity-portfolio/google-cybersecurity-certificate/nist-csf/incident-report-analysis.md

 This should greatly reduce the effectiveness of ICMP flood attacks.
 By limiting the rate of incoming ICMP packets, it'll be more difficult for network services to be overwhelmed and out of service.

 The network security team and incident management team should be made aware of this attack.
 They should be able to recognize and respond to this type of attack quickly.
+Training should also be provided to help identify and prevent similar attacks in the future, such as DDoS attacks.

 Source IP address verification on the firewall has also been implemented to ensure ICMP packets with the source IP of a device in the network is not coming from outside the firewall.
 This can prevent IP spoofing attacks.

 An IPS system has also been implemented which could filter out some ICMP traffic based on suspicious characteristics.

+Critical services should be segmented into a restricted zone, so if one network segments gets compromised it won't affect the rest.

 ## Detect